Rediscover the Kingdom of Jordan as you explore ruined Roman cities, elaborate Crusader castles, desert citadels and powerful biblical sites.

 The terrain on this hike is uneven, with a lot of ‘stairs’ to climb.
 You must also not be afraid of heights.

-Continuing on by jeep, visit the natural rock bridges in Jebel Burdah and Um Fruth, with the opportunity to climb them if you are feeling energetic.
+Drive to the protected area of Wadi Rum (approx. 1.5hrs), one of the most impressive desert landscapes in the world.
+See the natural rock bridges in Jebel Burdah and Um Fruth, with the opportunity to climb them if you are feeling energetic.
 You will then explore Abu Khasheba canyon on foot, your guide will wait for you at the end of the canyon, where you will drive to a spectacular location for sunset before continuing on to camp.
 (B,LB,D)

 Overnight Rum Stars Camp or similar